Harvesting resources from remote services

 When it is appropriately configured, GeoNode will contact the remote service, extract a list of relevant resources that can be harvested, and then create local resources for each remote resource.
 It will also keep the resources synchronized with the remote service by updating them periodically.

-to create harvesters for remote services and then import their relevant resources to our local GeoNode.
+To explore more advanced features on harvesters, we will mainly use the Django Administration Dashboard to create harvesters for remote services and then import their relevant resources to our local GeoNode.

 Harvesting workflows